ejborges/AIML-Resources/README.md

 Below is a collection of resources for learning how to work with and develop Artificial Intelligence and Machine Learning (AIML) systems.
 I’ve also included some resources that target the general software engineering community.
+There are also books and resources for business in the AIML and software domains.

 # AI Acronyms and Phases